-Fuller's geodesic dome embodied and demonstrated his economic insights as well as his engineering principles.
+Fuller's geodesic dome demonstrated his economic insights as well as his engineering principles.
 Using industrial production and assembly procedures, commercial geodesic domes were manufactured quickly and inexpensively.
-Since the domes were structurally self-supporting, the interior space was uninterrupted by supporting columns.
+Since the domes were self-supporting, the interior space was uninterrupted by supporting columns.
 This allowed complete flexibility in the use of interior spaces.
 One of the more spectacularly launched geodesic domes was the auditorium for the Henry Kaiser's Hawaiian Village in Honolulu.
-Kaiser Aluminum manufactured the components for the aluminum-skinned dome at its Oakland, California, plant and shipped the components to Hawaii, where workers assembled the 145-foot geodesic dome in 22 hours.
+Kaiser Aluminum manufactured the components for the aluminum-skinned dome at its Oakland, California, plant.
+Kaiser shipped the components to Hawaii, where workers assembled the 145-foot geodesic dome in 22 hours.
 The Hawaiian Symphony Orchestra performed a concert in the completed dome 23 hours after the arrival of component parts on the site (Hatch, 1974).

 In addition to his technical achievements, Fuller was an insightful critic of contemporary social and economic arrangements.
 He thought that both the Left and Right had missed the point concerning economic development.
 For Fuller, industrialization was the engine that drove economic progress.
 He believed that socialism and capitalism both failed to understand the power of science and technology to generate both prosperity and freedom.
-In the 1960s and 1970s, he lectured ceaselessly at universities throughout the world.
+In the 1960s and 1970s he lectured endlessly at universities throughout the world.
 His lectures were marathon affairs often lasting more than four hours.
-Fuller, too, lived a long life, remaining active in the public arena until his death at age 87 in 1983.
+R. Buckminster Fuller died in 1983 at age 87.